-Sailer is the chairman of the board of InsideNGO, a membership organization of over 320 international NGOs, where he sits on the executive, governance, and sustainability committees.
+Sailer is the chairman of the board of InsideNGO, a membership organization of over 340 international NGOs, where he sits on the executive, governance, and sustainability committees.
 He is a member of the board and executive committee of the International Contraceptive Access (ICA) Foundation and is a member of the Licensing Executives Society.

-Sailer has worked in the nonprofit, government, and private sector.
+Before joining the Council in 2004, Sailer was director of performance management for the New York City Department of Education, where he developed an accountability system and sophisticated new methods of analyzing school performance.
 Earlier in his career, he was chief operating officer at Privista, an Internet-based company protecting consumers against identity theft, a senior manager at Accenture, and managing director at West End New Media, a full-service media production company.
 He also is the author of over 20 case studies and teaching notes from his time as a Research Associate at Harvard Business School.